-The report focuses on national measures to influence FoF-Design competencies.
-The report investigates national measures from the point of view of higher education institutions and policy.
-In July 2020, Romanian Government publish the new National Investment and Economic Recovery Plan26 where a main objective is Digitalization and bureaucratization measures in administration and economics and in 26.10.2020 Education Ministry from Romania provide the idea for a new strategy for the learning digitalization (SMART-Edu) and will continue in 2021 to propose the new strategies for implementation until 2027.
+Recovery Plan where a main objective is Digitalization and bureaucratization measures in administration and economics and in 26.10.2020 Education Ministry from Romania provide the idea for a new strategy for the learning digitalization (SMART-Edu) and will continue in 2021 to propose the new strategies for implementation until 2027.
 The new strategy is based on flexible, digitalized, adaptable education quality system.
-This was the main source used in this part.
+Also, in 2020 The Ministry of Research, Innovation and Digitalization (MCID) in collaboration with The Executive Unit for Financing Higher Education, Research, Development, and Innovation (UEFISCDI) elaborate based on national consultations the National Strategy for Intelligent Research, Innovation and Specialization 2021-2027 (the project SIPOCA-592).
+A key component of this strategy is the national areas of smart specialization.
+This was the main sources used in this part.

 The strength of the Romania industry is based on an innovation and economic system characterized by heterogeneity, diversity, and specialization.
-In order to maintain and even restore its strength, Romania is actively steering the digital transformation, especially in the production domain.
-Unfortunately, Romania ranks 26th out of 28 EU member states based on the Digital Economy and Society Index (DESI)27 for 2020 [DESI 2020], published by the European Commission, an index that monitors global digital performance in Europe and tracks EU progress regarding digital competitiveness.
+To maintain and even restore its strength, Romania is actively steering the digital transformation, especially in the production domain.
+Unfortunately, Romania ranks 26th out of 28 EU member states based on the Digital Economy and Society Index (DESI) for 2020 [DESI 2020], published by the European Commission, an index that monitors global digital performance in Europe and tracks EU progress regarding digital competitiveness.
 Romania records the best results in the Connectivity dimension, due to the high use of very high-speed broadband and the wide availability of very high-capacity fixed networks.
-However, the digitalization of the economy has lagged behind, given that almost a fifth of Romanians have never used the Internet and less than a third has at least basic digital skills.
+However, the digitalization of the economy has lagged, given that almost a fifth of Romanians have never used the Internet and less than a third has at least basic digital skills.